SaliqBashir/uni-sem-2/README.md

-# test
-how are we doing my nigga
+# This is my repository for IUST Semester 2